Mario Monds

-Mario A. Monds (born November 10, 1976) is an American former professional football defensive tackle in the National Football League (NFL) for the Cincinnati Bengals and Miami Dolphins.
-He played college football at the University of Cincinnati and was selected by the Washington Redskins in the sixth round of the 2001 NFL draft.
+Mario A. Monds (born November 10, 1976) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Cincinnati Bengals and Miami Dolphins.
+He played college football for the Cincinnati Bearcats and was selected by the Washington Redskins in the sixth round of the 2001 NFL draft.
 He is the son of Wonder Monds, a former defensive back for the San Francisco 49ers.